-Clown loach (Chromobotia macracanthus) Fish Species Profile
+Clown loach (Chromobotia macracanthus) Species Profile & Care Guide

 The Clown Loach is quite popular and well-known in the aquarium hobby due to its personality and bold markings.
 The fish's body is long and symmetrical, has an arched dorsal surface and a flat ventral surface.
 Its head is quite large, and its mouth faces downward with big lips.
 Four pairs of barbels they are whitish-orange to reddish-orange, with three thick, black, triangular, vertical bands, One of the bands cover the head and eyes like a mask, one across the dorsal fin towards the anal fin and the other is between the two.

 Clown Loaches are a playful, active fish with plenty of character and can live alongside medium-sized robust community fish.
 They are hardy so relatively easy to keep.

 |Other Names||Tiger botia|